To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The CCMA last week proposed that employers raise pay to R12 500 per month within three years, Amcu president Joseph Mathunjwa told reporters in Johannesburg on February 8.

 "We were amazed that the employers rejected the CCMA recommendation and stuck to their 9%," Mathunjwa said.
-"This made discussions on a possible settlement difficult and left Amcu with no option but to continue with strike action."
+Amcu with no option but to continue with strike action."

 Anglo American Platinum’s Union mine in the northern Limpopo province is calm after an Amcu official was shot there on February 7 in a clash between striking workers and police, Ronel Otto, a police spokeswoman, said on Mobday by phone, with no incidents reported during the weekend.